Donald Trump ‘Thinks He’s A King,’ Says Former FBI Official

 “We have a supreme executive president who thinks he’s a king.”

-Figliuzzi issued a dire warning, suggesting that the president’s behavior is threatening to “kill,” or at the very least change, democracy in the United States.
+Figliuzzi issued a dire warning, suggesting that the president’s behavior is threatening to “kill” or, at the very least, change democracy in the United States.

 “We don’t necessarily understand that this pot is heating up to the point that is going to kill us, in this case kill our democracy or at least our form of democracy,” the former FBI official added.

-According to Figliuzzi, either Trump will be removed from office and replaced with someone else, or the country will change irrevocably.
+According to Figliuzzi, either Trump will be removed from office and replaced with someone else or the country will change irrevocably.

 “The way this is headed is that we’re either going to have another president soon or we are going to have another form of democracy,” Figliuzzi said